Lyme Disease Is On The Rise Again. Here's How To Prevent It

 Other favorite hiding spots include armpits, or behind your ears.
 If you do find one attached to your body, use a pair of narrow tweezers to grasp the tick very near the surface of the skin and tug upward with steady pressure.

-Don't freak out if the insect's been attached a few hours.
+Don't freak out if the arachnid's been attached a few hours.
 In general, the CDC says, ticks need to be attached for 36 to 48 hours before they can transmit the bacteria that cause Lyme disease.